 Once you are aware of your skin type, you can start the routine that suits you best.
 Using products formulated for your skin’s needs will help your skin look and feel its best.

-Serum is a skincare product you can apply to your skin after cleansing but before moisturizing.
+The serum is a skincare product you can apply to your skin after cleansing but before moisturizing.
 Serums consist of molecules that can penetrate deeply into the skin and deliver a very high concentration of active ingredients.
-Serums contain various ingredients like Niacinamides, Vitamin C, Retinol, Hyaluronic acid etc. A serum with Niacinamide or vitamin C is better in the morning, under sunscreen.
+Serums contain various ingredients like Niacinamide, Vitamin C, Retinol, Hyaluronic acid, etc. A serum with Niacinamide or vitamin C is better in the morning, under sunscreen.
 Whereas Retinol should preferably be used at night.

 Studies show that Niacinamide can help reduce blemishes and dark spots, especially from acne.
 Niacinamide is a form of Vitamin B3 that helps hydrate skin.
 It also treats hyperpigmentation, promotes skin elasticity, decreases redness and acts as an antioxidant, fighting free radicals.